Gexkill/sweng2/RASD/src/index.md

 * Task: a task is an action done automatically by the server, for example "send request 10 minutes before ride" is a task
 * Taxi: it is a means of transport that can bring only 4 passengers.
 * System: it is the new system we will create with the database of the old system.
+* Matching itinaries : Two itinaries (A and B) are matching if one of the two following conditions are fullfilled :
+    1. B is included in A: The start point and the end point of the itinary B are both close to the itinary A and the start point of B is closer to the start point of A than the end point of B.
+    1. The begining of B is the end of A: The start point of B is close to the itinary A and the end point of A is close to the itinary B.
+    1. A is included in B: see condition 1.
+    1. The begining of A is the end of B: see condition 2.

 ##Assumptions
 * There is an old system as described above.